Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 10 tips to fight the flu – infographic

 Flu vaccine and good hygiene are some of the most important ways to help prevent colds and flu.
 Here's a handy list of tips to fight the flu.

 Can't tell if you've got the cold or the flu?
 This infographic helps you compare cold and flu symptoms, debunk the most common myths.

-Fever in children - infographic
+Fever in babies and children - infographic

 When should a child with a fever see a doctor?
 How do I treat a fever at home?
 Answer these questions and more with this infographic about fever in children.